Catching up with our recent International Baccalaureate Graduates

 Learn More About the International Baccalaureate

 Give your child the opportunity to exceed in their education and become a global student.
-Learn more about the Australian International School IB programme by calling 6517 0247 or contact us here.
+Learn more about the Australian International School IB program by calling 6517 0247 or contact us here.